yugabyte/yugabyte-db/docs/content/preview/explore/change-data-capture/debezium-connector-postgresql.md

 {{< /note >}}

-### PostgreSQL 10+ logical decoding support (pgoutput)
+### YugabyteDB 10+ logical decoding support (pgoutput)

-As of PostgreSQL 10+, there is a logical replication stream mode, called pgoutput that is natively supported by PostgreSQL.
-This means that a Debezium PostgreSQL connector can consume that replication stream without the need for additional plug-ins.
+As of YugabyteDB 10+, there is a logical replication stream mode, called pgoutput that is natively supported by YugabyteDB.
+This means that a Debezium YugabyteDB connector can consume that replication stream without the need for additional plug-ins.
 This is particularly valuable for environments where installation of plug-ins is not supported or not allowed.

-For more information, see [Setting up PostgreSQL](#reminder).
+For more information, see [Setting up YugabyteDB](#reminder).

 ### Topic names

-By default, the PostgreSQL connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
+By default, the YugabyteDB connector writes change events for all `INSERT`, `UPDATE`, and `DELETE` operations that occur in a table to a single Apache Kafka topic that is specific to that table.
 The connector names change event topics as _topicPrefix.schemaName.tableName_.

 The components of a topic name are as follows: